1. Administration#

 Warning

-To actually prevent users of certain roles being added to school classes at all,
+To actually prevent the ID Connector to add users of certain roles to school classes at all,

 field

-in the configuration as well - see above.
+in the configuration as well - see the previous section.

 1.5.
 Trying it out#

-and watch the user being synced to the receiving side.
+Watch the synchronization of the test user to the receiving side.

-The slow way would be to create a user individually (and make sure to amend the required properties), or to use the UCS@school import.
-You can read all about importing users in UCS@school - Handbuch zur CLI-Import Schnittstelle [6] (German only).
+The slow way is to create a user individually and to ensure to amend the required properties, or to use the UCS@school import.
+For more information about user import in UCS@school, see UCS@school - Handbuch zur CLI-Import Schnittstelle [7], German only.

-We however do it the fast way, creating and importing the user in one step:
+With the fast way, you create and import the user in one step.

 $ /usr/share/ucs-school-import/scripts/ucs-school-testuser-import \